NYU-RTS/rts-docs-dev/docs/hpc/05_submitting_jobs/02_slurm_tutorial.md

 ## Interactive Job Example

-While the majority of the jobs on the cluster are submitted with the `sbatch` command, and executed in the background, there are also methods to run applications interactively throughthe `srun` command.
+While the majority of the jobs on the cluster are submitted with the `sbatch` command, and executed in the background, there are also methods to run applications interactively through the `srun` command.
 Interactive jobs allow the users to enter commands and data on the command line (or in a graphical interface), providing an experience similar to working on a desktop or laptop.
 Examples of common interactive tasks are:

 -   Editing files